learn-co-curriculum/phase-0-macos-env-nodejs/README.md

 ## Install Node.js

-For our JavaScript labs and lessons, we expect that students use [Node.js][node] on their macOS operating system.
+For our JavaScript labs and lessons, we expect that students use [Node.js][node] on their MacOS operating system.
 If Node Version Manager (NVM) has been successfully installed, you can quickly install Node.js with a couple of commands.